Gilby Clarke: 2006–2012: Rock Star Supernova and reunion with GNR on Rock and Roll Hall of Fame

 In 2006, Mötley Crüe drummer, Tommy Lee, formed Supernova with Clarke on guitars and former Metallica bassist Jason Newsted.
 The band used the TV show Rock Star to find a new lead singer.
 Lukas Rossi was chosen as their lead singer.
 However, there was already a band from California called Supernova.
 On June 26, 2006, the California band filed a federal lawsuit and on September 12, 2006, U.S. District Judge John A. Houston in San Diego ruled in favor of the original Supernova, granting their request for a preliminary injunction.
 The injunction stopped the band from Rock Star: Supernova from "performing rock and roll music, or recording, or selling rock and roll music recordings under the same name, pending a trial of this action on its merits, or until otherwise ordered by the court."
 The band renamed itself Rock Star Supernova.

 Clarke produced a cover of Johnny Cash's "Ring of Fire" on Rock Star: Supernova runner-up Dilana Robichaux's 2007 album, also released as a single on digital download websites.

+When re-recording "Kick Out The Jams" for the video game Guitar Hero: World Tour, Clarke was brought in for additional guitar work, along with Jerry Cantrell.

 In 2007 he released a best of album featuring tracks from all of his solo albums as well as two songs from the Col. Parker project and a rerecording of the song "Black", featuring vocals by Dilana.

 In July 2008 Clarke played at the G-TARanaki Guitar Festival in New Zealand.
 His solo band included bassist Muddy Stardust and drummer Dennis Morehouse.
 He then toured North America as part of the Rock n' Roll Fantasy Camp.

 Clarke reunited with Guns N' Roses members Slash, Steven Adler, Matt Sorum and Duff McKagan, during the live performance, at the band's Rock and Roll Hall of Fame induction on April 14, 2012.
 Clarke himself was not inducted as part of the band.

+2021-present: "The Gospel Truth" and touring

 In 2021 Clarke released his most successful album to date, The Gospel Truth on Golden Robot Records.
-It featured a host of well known musicians including Nikki Sixx.
+It featured a host of well-known musicians including Nikki Sixx.